SEARCH UNIVERSITY LIBRARIES

 ||Mismatch (notice the extra space after string 1)|

-If you have already recorded your categorical variables as strings, you can easily convert them to a labelled, numerically coded variable using the Automatic Recode procedure.
+If you have already recorded your categorical variables as strings, you can easily convert them to a labeled, numerically coded variable using the Automatic Recode procedure.
 This procedure assigns each unique category a numeric code, then saves the converted values as a new variable.
 It also automatically adds value labels: whatever the string value was before becomes the value label.

 Additionally, if you have used blanks to indicate missing values for string variables, you may have noticed that SPSS doesn't automatically recognize those observations as missing.
 This is because SPSS, by default, recognizes "blank" strings as valid values.
 In this situation, you must use Automatic Recode in order for SPSS to recognize blank strings as missing values.
 Otherwise, SPSS will consider the "blank" category as a valid category.